 Despite potential negative impacts from economic uncertainties and regulatory fragmentation driven by geopolitical shifts, the critical need for seamless data flow to enhance patient safety, improve care coordination, and drive operational efficiency ensures a persistent demand for integration solutions, encouraging continuous innovation and strategic investments to overcome these challenges.

-Current US tariff policies can indirectly impact the healthcare integration market by affecting the cost of underlying IT infrastructure.
-While healthcare integration primarily involves software and services, these solutions rely on physical hardware such as servers, networking equipment, and data storage devices, many of which are imported.
+Current US tariff policies can indirectly impact the healthcare IT integration market by affecting the cost of underlying IT infrastructure.
+While healthcare IT integration primarily involves software and services, these solutions rely on physical hardware such as servers, networking equipment, and data storage devices, many of which are imported.

 Tariffs on these imported IT components can increase the operational costs for cloud service providers and healthcare organizations that host integration platforms, potentially leading to higher pricing for integration solutions or delayed infrastructure upgrades.
 For example, tariffs on specific Harmonized Tariff Schedule (HTS) codes for automatic data processing machines (like HTS 8471) can directly elevate the cost of essential equipment.
 These increased hardware costs present an indirect financial challenge for the market by raising deployment and maintenance expenses.